DigitalSlideArchive/DSA-WSI-DeID/README.rst

 This will download some necessary files and start the system.
 The database, local files, and some logs are stored in docker volumes.

-The system will be available from a web browser on `http://localhost:8080`_.
+The system will be available from a web browser on http://localhost:8080.

 Update an Existing System
 -------------------------

 From a command prompt in the ``devops/nciseer`` directory, type::

+    git pull
     docker-compose pull
     docker-compose down
     docker-compose up -d

+This uses ``git`` to update the repository, fetches the latest build from docker, stops the currently running version, and starts the new version.

 Import and Export Paths
 -----------------------